rclone/rclone/MANUAL.md

 - os - OS in use as according to Go
 - arch - cpu architecture in use according to Go
 - goVersion - version of Go runtime in use
+- linking - type of rclone executable (static or dynamic)
+- goTags - space separated build tags or "none"

 ### debug/set-block-profile-rate: Set runtime.SetBlockProfileRate for blocking profiling. {#debug-set-block-profile-rate}